ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/web-player-guide.md

 ### Display stories

-The simplest way to display and add stories to the player is to declare them directly in the HTML where the `<amp-story-player>` element is located as &lt;a> tags.
+The simplest way to display and add stories to the player is to declare them directly in the HTML where the `<amp-story-player>` element is located as `<a>` tags.
 See code sample in the “[Display a Web Story](https://amp.dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp/?format=stories#display-a-web-story)” section of the guide.

 ### Fetch more stories from an endpoint